-Aldosterone can be elevated secondary to a variety of medical diseases such as cirrhosis of liver, cogestive heart failure and dehydration.
-Hence the term secondary aldosteronism.
+Aldosterone can be elevated secondary to a variety of medical diseases such as cirrhosis of liver, congestive heart failure and dehydration.
+Hence the term Secondary Hyperaldosteronism (aldosteronism).

 Causes of Primary Hyperaldosteronism

-The most common cause of primary aldosteronism is an adrenal tumor.
-Less common cause is bilateral adrenal hyperplasia ( overgrowth.)
+The most common cause of Primary Hyperaldosteronism is an adrenal tumor.
+Less common cause is bilateral adrenal hyperplasia (overgrowth.)

-The most important point is to suspect primary aldosteronism in a person with high blood pressure who also have low blood potassium level in the absence of diurectic use.
+The most important point is to suspect Primary Hyperaldosteronism in a person with high blood pressure who also has low blood potassium level in the absence of diuretic use.

-Once primary aldosteronism is suspected, next step is further testing for primary aldosteroinsm, which includes:
+Once Primary Hyperaldosteronism is suspected, next step is further testing for Primary Hyperaldosteronism, which includes:

 - 24-hour urine for aldosterone and potassium level, with a simultaneous blood potassium level.

 - Plasma aldosterone to Plasma Renin Activity (PRA).
-Typically, aldosterone level is high and PRA suppressed in patients with primary hyperaldosteronism.
-In general, a high aldosterone to renin ratio is considered to be diagnostic of primary hyperaldosteronism.
-In an excellent study, authors concluded that high aldosterone to renin ratio of more than 30 is diagnostic of primary hyperladosteronism.1
+Typically, aldosterone level is high and PRA suppressed in patients with Primary Hyperaldosteronism.
+In general, a high aldosterone to renin ratio is considered to be diagnostic of Primary Hyperaldosteronism.
+In an excellent study, authors concluded that high aldosterone to renin ratio of more than 30 is diagnostic of Primary Hyperaldosteronism.1

-Once a diagnosis of primary aldosteronism is made, the next step is to do a CT scan or MRI of the adrenal glands to find out any adrenal tumor.
+Once a diagnosis of Primary Hyperaldosteronism is made, the next step is to do a CT scan or MRI of the adrenal glands to find out if there is an adrenal tumor.

 Treatment of Primary Hyperaldosteronism

-Treatment of primary aldosteronism depends upon its cause.
+Treatment of Primary Hyperaldosteronism depends upon its cause.
 If an adrenal tumor is found, it should be surgically removed.

-If no adrenal tumor is found, then the treament is with drugs:
+If no adrenal tumor is found, then the treatment is with drugs:

 Spironolactone or Amiloride